 \subsubsection{Results}

 The aPM-CDM and GaPM-CDM were estimated using the SA-MD algorithm in Section \ref{sec:Computation}.
 When the data is generated from the aPM-CDM, in the GaPM-CDM we use knots $\bm\kappa_0 = (0.05,0.1,0.2,...,0.9,0.95)^\top$, for which the added grid points near the boundary allow for better approximation of IRFs with guessing and slipping probabilities.
-When the data follows an GaPM-CDM, we use a set of equally spaced knots $\bm\kappa_1 = (0.05,...,0.95)^\top$.
-Further details on selection of tuning parameters and initial values are given in the Online Supplementary Materials.
+When the data follows a GaPM-CDM, we use a set of equally spaced knots $\bm\kappa_1 = (0.05,...,0.95)^\top$.
+Further details on the selection of tuning parameters and initial values are given in the Online Supplementary Materials.

-Table \ref{tab:S1_ResultsA} shows that when the true data generating process follows an aPM-CDM, the GaPM-CDM can still perform relatively well, not far behind from the aPM-CDM.
+Table \ref{tab:S1_ResultsA} shows that when the true data generating process follows an aPM-CDM, the GaPM-CDM can still perform relatively well, not far behind the aPM-CDM.
 The AvISE for the GaPM-CDM is not much higher than that of the aPM-CDM, and, while the differences between marginal log-likelihoods on new data are on average negative across all simulation settings, the value of $\bar D$ is not large.
-Moreover, comparison of the AvC between models suggest that the GaPM-CDM is able to recover the latent attributes and the ranking of individuals just as well as the aPM-CDM.
+Moreover, comparing the AvC across models suggests that the GaPM-CDM recovers latent attributes and individual rankings just as well as the aPM-CDM.
 We conclude that, under model misspecification, the GaPM-CDM has slightly less generalization power and is less efficient than the aPM-CDM in terms of IRF and latent attributes recovery, but the gap between models is not large.

 However, when data are generated from a GaPM-CDM, the aPM-CDM is highly misspecified, as suggested by the results in Table \ref{tab:S1_ResultsB}.
 Comparison of the AvISE and AvC between the GaPM-CDM and aPM-CDM show how the latter fails to recover the true IRFs and the latent variables scores.
-Moreover, the values of $\bar{D}$ are significantly larger than zero, suggesting high impact of model misspecification in the aPM-CDM on generalizability to out-of-sample data, particularly when the latent attributes are correlated.
+Moreover, the values of $\bar{D}$ are significantly larger than zero, suggesting a high impact of model misspecification in the aPM-CDM on generalizability to out-of-sample data, particularly when the latent attributes are correlated.